Watch Ashia’s First Documentary

 Ashia’s primary goal is to help prevent the further decline of cheetah populations and increase the genetic gene pool through captive breeding program.
 Captive-born cheetahs will be released into the protected wild of selected Private Game Reserves in South Africa.

 The relatedness of the reserve populations has become an issue and preventing inbreeding without supplementation from outside populations will be practically impossible.
-Given the limited numbers in the wild, the release of captive-born cheetahs from scientific breeding programmes with strict DNA testing and accurate (Studbook) records on origin and parentage is a promising way to respond to the urgent need of reintroducing new blood lines to strengthen the wild populations.
+Given the limited numbers in the wild, the release of captive-born cheetahs from scientific breeding program with strict DNA testing and accurate (Studbook) records on origin and parentage is a promising way to respond to the urgent need of reintroducing new blood lines to strengthen the wild populations.

-Ashia Cheetah Conservation started its Release Program on 29 August 2018 at Kuzuko Lodge, a private game reserve in the greater Addo area.
+Ashia Cheetah Conservation started its Breeding, Wilding and Release Program on 29 August 2018 at Kuzuko Lodge, a 15,000 ha private game reserve in the greater Addo area.
 Kuzuko is part of the Legacy Hotels & Resorts Group and is a member of the Inqo Investments Social Impact Investment Group, which combines job creation, conservation and social transformation.

 The “wilding” of a captive-born cheetah is a true win for conservation on numerous fronts, with a large part of the achievement always being the successful collaboration between the various stakeholders involved in a release.

-Main objectives of Ashia Cheetah Conservation
+Main Objectives Of Ashia Cheetah Conservation:

 - Actively participate and financially support the release of endangered species, especially cheetah, into the protected wild through our successful Cheetah Breeding, Wilding and Release Program set up in August 2018.

 - Finance advanced knowledge about cheetah’s health, fertility and genetics through scientifically based research studies.